 Go-To Actions should be used for actions that require multiple steps, or significant data capture that cannot be performed from the inbox.
 For instance, an airline sending a check-in reminder can add a Go-To Action to quickly take the user to the airline website to select a seat or request an upgrade.

-Go-to actions in Gmail and in Inbox
+Go-to actions in Gmail

 To learn more, see the Go-To Action Reference.